 - Check condition of tires and keep tires at recommended inflation pressure per the tire and loading placard on the driver's door B-pillar. - 2.
-Turn off remote LPG valve switch. - Check that macerator hose, city water hookup, TV cable/satellite, and all exterior components are unhooked and properly stowed. - Check that all external compartments and filler openings are properly closed, latched, and/or locked. - 5.
+Turn off remote LPG valve switch. - Check that macerator hose, city water hookup, TV cable/satellite, and all exterior components are unhooked and properly stowed. - 4.
+Check that all external compartment doors are properly closed, latched and locked. - 5.
 Check that items stored on exterior of vehicle are securely tied down. - 6.
 Verify if any items stored on exterior of vehicle would present a clearance problem. - 7.
 Follow all automotive manufacturer's recommendations on checking and filling fluid levels. - 8.
 Check exterior lights and general condition of vehicle.